 Following up the Whistleblowing Commission's report

 After the Whistleblowing Commission’s report has been submitted, it will be archived.
-The Rector must handle any access to information requirements in accordance with the Freedom of Information Act and the Public Administration Act and determine whether other people at the college have official need for access.
+The Rector must process any access to information requests in accordance with the Freedom of Information Act and the Public Administration Act, and decide whether other people at OsloMet have a professional need for access.

 Rector determines how the report should be followed up and informs the affected parties about his decision.

 When it is decided that a case is to be prosecuted, the person reported on should be made aware of the whistleblowing and of the information given so that they get the opportunity to come up with their version of the case.
 Considerations must be made when, considering the further management of a case, it is important that the person reported on remains oblivious of the whistleblowing.